Update: Click here for the most recent jobs statistics.

 Again, the point of this argument is not to assess blame on either administrations’ policy.
 It simply puts the numbers into perspective.

-For every job that the private sector cut under George W. Bush, the private sector eliminated ~6 jobs under Barack Obama (under the old methodology, the private sector eliminated ~19 jobs for every job it created under Bush).
-While the private sector job outlook has improved recently, the economy still must create 2.14 million private sector jobs to break even.
+For each job the private sector cut under George W. Bush, the private sector gained~0.6 jobs under Barack Obama (if one attributes January 2009’s job losses to Obama, the private sector eliminated ~3 jobs for every job it created under Bush).
+The economy would need to destroy 1.061 million private sector jobs for Bush to break even with Obama (not accounting for the 125,000 jobs that the economy must create each month just to keep pace with population growth).

 And President Obama is no FDR.